0x41head/Music-Using-MSPaint/README.md

 Tips:
 Sometimes the OCR acts weirdly.
-To prevent that the best font to use is "Bahnschrift SemiLight Condensed" with spaces between each word
+To prevent that the best font to use is "Bahnschrift SemiLight Condensed"